 - Administrative Duties: Interns will be expected to complete administrative tasks in a timely manner and will consult with their clinical supervisors about the appropriate amount of time needed for these tasks.
 Administrative responsibilities include case management, documentation, and preparation for supervision and case conference.

-Applications are due on March 3, 2023 by 5pm (EST).
-Once applications are reviewed, interviews will be offered to qualified candidates for the 2023-2024 application cycle.
+Applications for the 2024-2025 internship cycle will be accepted between February 2 – March 1, 2024.
+For priority review, please submit application materials and indicate interest in our field placement site via the portal by February 2, 2024.
 Interested applicants can submit their program required materials through their program’s field placement portals.
 Referrals for this field placement are managed through the applicants’ field education offices; interested applicants can submit their program required materials through their program’s field placement portals.

 Please also send the following directly to the Loyola University Maryland Counseling Center’s Associate Director of Training, Kourtney Bennett, PhD (via email - firstname.lastname@example.org):